Rutgers keeps Wake Forest guessing on Gator Bowl roster - WHIZ News

 “They’ve been awesome,” he said.
 “I’ll tell you, they are so much fun to be around right now.
 They’re fired up.
 They thought they were done playing or they thought they were going to another league to play.
 And now they’re back with their buddies and they’re practicing.
 It’s really an exciting thing for us.”

-Rutgers is going to be a big underdog against the Demon Deacons (10-3).
+Rutgers is going to be a big underdog.
 After opening the season with three straight wins, the Scarlet Knights went 2-7 the rest of the way.

 They got a bowl bid with a losing record because NCAA rules allow teams with 5-7 records to be bowl-eligible if there are not enough six-win teams to fill all the spots.
 The 5-7 team with the highest Academic Progress Rate score has first crack at an open slot, and Rutgers was atop that list.